More

 Medical Review Panel explainer

-If a PIC medical outcome goes against you, review options may exist in limited circumstances.
-This guide explains the pathway at a high level without overstating procedural rights.
+If a PIC medical assessment goes against you, a Medical Review Panel pathway may be worth checking, but only where there is a real review basis, the timing still works, and your medical evidence answers the decisive finding directly.
+This guide explains the pathway at a practical claimant level without overstating procedural rights.
 General information only.

 Key principle: not every adverse result is reviewable